 First time presenting your data before an audience?
 Relax, you're gonna do just fine, provided you follow a few simple guidelines.
 That's what this page is all about.
 We know that 10 minutes is a short time to present all you've done in the laboratory.
 So don't.
-Use the workshop to present an overview of your findings and the poster session that follows gives plenty of time to delve into the intricacies of your discoveries.
+Use the workshop to present an overview of your findings.
+The poster session that follows gives plenty of time to delve into the intricacies of your discoveries.

 Authors of all submitted abstracts are requested to present their data orally in a Workshop organized by topic.
-The final workshop topics will depend on abstract submissions and authors cannot be guaranteed of their first choice.
+Only undergraduate attendees may opt out of the oral presentations.
+Final workshop topics will depend on abstract submissions, and authors cannot be guaranteed of their first choice.
 Workshops generally contain 10 participants allowing each presenter ample time for both data presentation and discussion.
 The workshop format utilizes Powerpoint presentations.